Mars, 18, Brooklyn, NY

-I decided I wanted to go to School of Visual Arts in sixth grade.
+I decided I wanted to go to the School of Visual Arts in sixth grade.
 I thought I wanted to do interior design.
 My mom had a lot of HGTV going on around the house.
-Then I realized that required a lot of architecture, and I was awful with math, and didn’t really like choosing throw pillows.
+Then I realized design required a lot of architecture, and I was awful with math and didn’t really like choosing throw pillows.
 So I changed my mind.
 But then I realized SVA’s photography program was a lot better than their interior design program.

 My work was featured on Autostraddle in their Artist Attack Spotlight.
-The funniest was this website Queerie Bradshaw made a list of seven semi-celebrities they wanted to sleep with while they were single, and I was number six.
+The funniest was this website, Queerie Bradshaw, which made a list of seven semi-celebrities they wanted to sleep with while they were single and put me as number six.

-My very first photo series I did was to take photos of the same people both as extremely female and extremely male.
-At the time, I couldn’t really get past that idea of the two being very separate, though I was trying to talk to everyone else about gender being fluid.
-As fun as fake mustaches are, it’s nowhere near the work I’d be putting out if I was trying to show the same sort of thing now.
+My very first photo series I did featured photos of the same people both as extremely female and extremely male.
+At the time I couldn’t really get past the idea of the two being very separate, though I was trying to talk to everyone else about gender being fluid.
+As fun as fake mustaches are, they’re nowhere near the work I’d be putting out if I was trying to show the same sort of thing now.
 But I’m still interested in portraiture and documenting the queer and gender-variant community.

 Myself, I’m definitely transgender of some variety.
 I’m not sure where I will stick.
 There are so many labels.
 The terminology is always shifting.